TSABM/inbre-retina/README.md

 I'm learning about toolbars and menus.
 So far Its not implemented but I'm working on it.

+Learning about Dialogs now.
+Once I've learned Dialogs toolsbars, and menues I ought to be able to make a convincing toolbar for the demo app, though its more complicated than I thought it'd be.

 ## Day 3
 10:28 am - 2:37 pm